SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Biten overall damage output is increased
  - Chiyari Ex attacks have decreased speed and disappear faster
  - Chiyari skill dynamically increases size of bullets based on current size rather than one size
- - Chiyari Ex attacks have no collision for first 30 frames after spawning in
+ - Chiyari Ex attacks have no collision for first 30 frames after spawning
  - Chiyari Ex attacks disappear inside bomb and after player death
  - Chiyari Ex attacks can be grazed
  - Chiyari skill and Ex attack require more meter to use